samuelhward/LOCUST_IO/README.md

 my_equilibrium.dump_data(output_data_format='IDS',shot=1,run=1)
 ```

-* You can also set individual pieces of data with the .set() method:
+* You can also set individual pieces of data with the .set() method.
+By default, all member data is stored as dictionaries of numpy arrays:

 ```python
 my_equilibrium.set(nw=5,fpol=[1,2,3,4])             #to set multiple values simultaneously